CZ-NIC/knot-resolver/doc/build.rst

 .. note:: This section lists basic requirements.
 Individual modules might have additional build or runtime dependencies.

-The following dependencies are needed to build and run Knot Resolver:
+The following dependencies are needed to build and run Knot Resolver with core functions:

 .. csv-table::
    :header: "Requirement", "Notes"